 Sandat is tucked away in a corner of a rice field, and days based here are spent on walks through the valley or rafting in the river.

 Lombok’s undeveloped beaches

 More than happy to let Bali bask in its popularity, Lombok holds on to its peaceful, get-away-from-it feel, but it has the more beautiful and less built-up beaches and the more characterful places to stay.

-Quirky boutique hotels are tucked away on the edge of horseshoe bays of powdery white sand, running down into turquoise waters that are great for snorkelling and diving.
-My standout favourite is the Tugu Lombok, a gorgeous, intimate resort with just 19 beautifully designed rooms
+Quirky boutique hotels are tucked away on the edge of horseshoe bays of powdery white sand, running down into turquoise waters that are great for snorkeling and diving.
+My standout favorite is the Tugu Lombok, a gorgeous, intimate resort with just 19 beautifully designed rooms.

 Beach camp on a deserted cove in Lombok

 Lombok is low key to start with, but Jeeva Beloam Beach Camp in the south of the island is off the grid.
 The name conjures images of tents on the sand, but it's rather more well-established than that.